-While we have provided a client module in light-4j for the service consumer to interact with the service provider, there are certain scenarios that it cannot be utilized.
+While we have provided a client module in light-4j for the service consumer to interact with the service provider, there are certain scenarios in which it cannot be utilized.
 For example, the consumer is a PEGA workflow application that cannot easily include client.jar or the consumer is a service that is implemented with DotNet which cannot leverage the client.jar

 As this is a client router, it should be deployed on the same machine on the client and it can provide service discovery and route for all the services this particular client is accessing to.
 This architecture also saves one network level round trip as your client and light-router communication is local.
 Another option is to put it in your data center with a fixed IP address to discovery and route to the services dynamically deployed in the cloud.